syntec-research/Cafca/Dataset.md

 The dataset uses a right-handed coordinate system.
-For convenience, the camera json file contains redundant information: the full projection matrices (`P`), extrinsic and intrinsic matrices (`world2cam` / `cam2world` and `K`), and all of thes parameters individually.
+For convenience, the camera json file contains redundant information: the full projection matrices (`P`), extrinsic and intrinsic matrices (`world2cam` / `cam2world` and `K`), and all of these parameters individually.

 ## Contact

-Please let us know how we can make this dataset useful and improve its documentation.
+Please let us know how we improve the documentation and help you get started.
 If you use this dataset please consider citing the [Cafca paper](https://syntec-research.github.io/Cafca).

 ## Disclaimer